 I started writing this piece as a parody of the kinds of nostalgic longing songs described in the first verse, but the metaphor of flame became far more poignant as I continued to work on it.
 The first line of the draft’s chorus, which didn’t make it into the final version, was “I wish that my kingdom would stop burning.”
 When I moved from Pasadena to Portland, the newfound perspective helped me find the message I was trying to convey, and I finished the lyrics in April 2018.
 I workshopped the text with Briauhnna Phelps / Colette la trouvere (support her on Patreon!) in November of that year.
-While the tune isn’t yet finalized, I debuted the song at Potrero War on May 25, 2019.
+I debuted the song at Potrero War on May 25, 2019.

 This is a deeply personal song.
 It contains difficult material about a very dark time for Caid.
 It’s not for everyone, but I hope that the message at the end of the song rings true for everyone who reads it.